Filippo-Galli/Dotfiles/nvim/README.md

 It's a plugin to use Mason directly in your editor.
 You can open it with `:Mason`.

+### neo-tree.lua
+Neo-tree is a file explorer.
+You can open it with `:NvimTreeToggle`.
+I set the option to always show hidden files.

 ### telescope.lua

 It's a plugin to use Telescope.
 It's a fuzzy finder, you can search for files, buffers, git files and more.

+## Useful keybindings

+<leader> is the leader key, by default is the space key.

+- e: open the file explorer
+- <space> or ff: find files
+- ,: switch between open buffers (tabs)
+- /: search in files (cwd)
+- gg: open lazygit
+- st: search TODOs